-This is how you can add 3D product images to your online store.
-If you require any assistance or clarification with these instructions please contact James or send us a message using the form at the bottom of this page.
-Or, just message us inside our app, if you’re already using our technology.
+This is a guide on how to add 3D product images to your online store.
+If you require any assistance or clarification with these instructions contact James or send us a message using the form at the bottom of this page.
+Alternatively, message us inside our app, if you’re already using our technology.

-Step 1: Install the Spiff 3D Product Customiser app
+Step 1 (optional) : Install the Spiff 3D Product Customiser app

 - Search for our app in the Shopify App Store or click here for the link which will take you to our listing inside the store.